whitebrick/whitebrick-client/README.md

 ### Hasura

-Hasura is a fast, reliable and secure server application that automatically wraps a GraphQL API around a standard PostgreSQL relational database.
+Hasura is a server application that automatically wraps a GraphQL API around a standard PostgreSQL relational database.
-Hasura is written in Haskell and can be easily deployed straight from a Docker image.
+Hasura is written in Haskell and can be easily deployed directly from a Docker image.
 The server comes with a web GUI admin console that allows the underlying database to be browsed and _tracked_ so that it can be accessed over GraphQL.
 Hasura also provides a WebSocket endpoint for subscription queries.